 Can I get funding?

 There are several funding opportunities available.
 If going on an exchange program, you can apply for needs-based funding – IE Awards from the Centre for International Experience.
-You may also be eligible for awards if going on any activity organized by U of T (e.g. faculty-led program, research placement, Summer Abroad program).
-There is also the Globalinks Research Award (GRA) for research projects abroad, open for undergraduate and graduate students.
+You may also be eligible for IE Awards+ if going on any activity organized by U of T (e.g. faculty-led program, research placement, Summer Abroad program).
+Summer research exchange programs offer $ 3,000 in funding and there is also the Globalinks Research Award (GRA).
 You can find more information on funding at the Learning Abroad website.

 How and when do I apply?

-You’ll need to submit your resume and transcript, and answer some questions on your motivation to go abroad.
-Applications are done through CIE Exchange Portal and you’ll find more information about the process here.
+You will need to submit your resume and transcript, and answer some questions on your motivation to go abroad.
+Applications are done through CIE Exchange Portal and you will find more information about the process on the Exchange webpage.
 We also recommend doing a study plan with the courses you intend to take.
 Make sure you discuss this with your advisor at KPE for pre-assessment.

 Why learning abroad?